 Richard has undertaken advocacy with the U.S. Department of Labor, submitting numerous official regulatory comments on how the Department can improve its program to protect whistleblowers.
 He testified to the Department’s Whistleblower Protection Program Advisory Committee (WPAC) meetings in January 2013, and March 2014.
 The Department acknowledged his comments as the impetus for improvements in the Department’s final regulations.

 Richard, together with Lindsey Williams, was featured in the December 2, 2015, New York Times article, “Whistle-Blower Group Found Itself Target of Labor Complaint.”
 The story broke the news of a settlement with the National Whistleblowers Center (NWC) about 2012 terminations following union organizing activities.
-He and Lindsey issued a press release and launched a Coworker.org petition drive against gag clauses that now has over 5,000 signers.
+He and Lindsey launched a Coworker.org petition drive against gag clauses that now has over 5,000 signers.

 Mr. Renner is a 1978 graduate of the Massachusetts Institute of Technology, and a 1981 graduate of New York University Law School.
 While in law school, he volunteered to represent claimants through the Unemployment Action Center.